unisi-tech/unisi/README.md

 ```
 user.progress(" 1% is done..")
 ```
-Close window user.progress(None) or automatically when the handler returns something.
+Progree window is automatically closed when the handler is finished.

 ### Milti-user support. ###
 Unisi automatically creates and serves an environment for every user.